AirshipCraft/docs/src/mech/economy/companies.md

 #### ***Selling***
-Just like with buy orders, there are two ways to sell stock: `sell limit orders` and `sell stop orders`.
+Just like with buy orders, there are `sell limit orders` and `sell stop orders` as well as an additional third type which are `stop limit orders`.

 A sell limit is a pending order used to sell at the limit price or higher while a sell stop, which is also a pending order, is used to sell at the stop price or lower.